Preston on the Hill

-Preston on the Hill is a village in the civil parish of Preston Brook and the unitary authority of Halton, in Cheshire, England.
+Preston on the Hill is a village and former civil parish, now in the parish of Preston Brook and the unitary authority area of Halton, in Cheshire, England.
 It is between the villages of Daresbury 1.5 mi to the north and Dutton 1.1 mi to the south.
 The village comprises the hamlets of Windmill Lane, Waterfront, Cotton's Bridge, Tunnel End North, Tunnel Top and Barker's Hollow as well as several farms including White House, Little Manor, New Manor, Windmill Farm and Humble Bee House.

 Etymology

 The name Preston means "priest's house, farm or settlement" and is derived from the Old English prēost (a priest) and tūn (a farmstead or settlement).
 The meaning may refer to a priest from Norton Priory being housed on the edge of the priory estates.

 History

 Despite its prominent position on a hilltop no evidence has been found in Preston-on-the-Hill of Neolithic, Bronze Age or Iron Age man having a settlement or even a fortification there.
 The Roman road from their settlement at Wilderspool near Warrington to the city of Chester (Deva Victrix) ran through the village, more or less along the lines of what is now the A56.

 Preston is not mentioned directly in the Domesday Book of AD1086 but it was part of the lands held by William fitz Nigel, Baron of Halton who was one of the most powerful men in the country in Norman times.
 This part of the manor of Dutton was recorded as having just two farms in AD1086.

 The first recorded reference to the name Preston is in the Chartulary of the Abbey of St. Werburgh, Chester between 1157 and 1194.
 During the reign of King John from 1167 – 1216 the township of Preston was purchased by Hugh Dutton of Dutton from Henry de Nuers and his wife Julien.
 The township rendered eight shillings yearly at the feast of St. Martin (11 November).

+A windmill For Preston on the Hill (c.
+1842) is noted on tithe maps on Plot 67 is indeed the one specifically labelled “Windmill” or “Windmill Farm” on the map.